ARM-software/lisa/README.md

 # For developers

-Instead of installing TRAPpy and BART using `pip` you should the repositories:
+Instead of installing TRAPpy and BART using `pip` you should clone the repositories:

     $ git clone git@github.com:ARM-software/bart.git
     $ git clone git@github.com:ARM-software/trappy.git